 Do you have a child who struggles with math?
 It may be because he or she has not developed the ability to subitize, yet.
 This is a skill that should develop in the early preschool/kindergarten years, but its lack of development in some children, especially those with visual processing challenges, can persist through the elementary years and make math particularly challenging.

 Before this past spring, I had never heard of subitizing, but I knew my little guy was struggling greatly with math.
 He had been diagnosed with a visual processing disorder shortly after birth and being a speech-language pathologist, I knew how much this could affect his reading development so we were on top of that from the beginning.
-But, I had never realized how much his visually processing disorder was going to affect his development of math skills and subitizing is a key part of this.
+But, I had never realized how much his visual processing disorder was going to affect his math skill development and subitizing is a key part of this.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)